What are the scenarios in scenario planning?

 The narrative power of stories ultimately provides the scenarios with their power.
 These myths about the future bring evocative language, characters, and situations that help people imagine the future, and connect with the underlying logic of that future.
 Scenarios deliver an alternative structure of facts and relationships, a divergent self-contained truth.

 All scenarios will happen, and none of them happen.
 The actual future will be some amalgam of characteristics first viewed through the scenarios.
 The scenarios instill their narratives is a way that people can use them as a lens for watching the future unfold—rather than pre-constructing a future based on a single set of assumptions and extrapolations, scenarios offer a probability cloud.
 It is harder for those who imagine many possibilities to find themselves surprised—and it proves easier for them to adapt to the future that is when they abandon any future they think should be.

 Scenarios do not predict the future but act as doors into the future.
 As the future unfolds those doors exist increasingly in the past.
 Scenario narratives only deliver value as long as they remain far enough ahead of circumstances to suggest alternative perspectives.
 Eventually, the narratives will require new engagement and new grabbling with the emergent uncertainties that will influence the next ten or twenty years.

 Scenarios are part of a strategic planning toolkit.
 They are not intended to compete with other techniques, but to complement them.
-For organizations who conduct strengths, weaknesses, opportunities and threat analysis (SWOT), scenarios offer a way to test assumptions in the SWOT more vigorously.
+For organizations that conduct strengths, weaknesses, opportunities, and threat analysis (SWOT), scenarios offer a way to test assumptions in the SWOT more vigorously.
 A strength in one future may prove a liability in another, and some opportunities may only arise under a particular set of circumstances.